The Merry Nibelung

 Allison Hymel as Marietta

-Lis Stevens (debut) as Marietta
+Elizabeth Stevens (debut) as Marietta

 Joseph Demarest as Captain Richard Warrington